-You learn far more from experience than consumption.
-I learned more during my first product launch (1 week) than I did during the prior 6 months of ravenous information consumption.
+I learned more during my first product launch in one week than I did during the prior 6 months of ravenous information consumption.
 Concepts are introduced via information; skills are honed through action.

 Now, I’m not saying you should blindly act for the sake of action, not at all.
 In fact, if you want to be successful, learning MUST be a continual process.
 After all, it’s hard to create value if you don’t know what you’re talking about.

 The key is to distinguish between the kind of compulsive, ineffective learning that so many new marketers struggle with and learning for the sole purpose of taking action.